davetron5000/naildrivin5.com/bio/index.markdown

 ## My Writing

+* [Agile Web Development with Rails 5.1][railsbook] - *The* book on learning Ruby on Rails.
+I'm co-author of the latest version that covers Rails 5.1.
-* [Rails, Angular, Postgres, and Bootstrap: Powerful, Effective, and Efficient Full-Stack Web Development][fullstackbook] - Book on Full Stack web development to level up your Rails skills, published July 2015
+* [Rails, Angular, Postgres, and Bootstrap: Powerful, Effective, and Efficient Full-Stack Web Development][fullstackbook] - Book on Full Stack web development to level up your Rails skills, published July 2015, updated March 2017
 * [The Senior Software Engineer][clibook] - Book on being an amazing developer, published July 2013
 * [Build Awesome Command-Line Applications in Ruby][clibook] - Programming book, published in late 2011 by the Pragmatic Programmers.
 * [Why I'd Never Work for Google, Twitter, or Facebook][nogoogle] - most popular of my blog posts on Hacker News.